-“So we have a bit of a hill to climb to get there,” was my only introduction to our imminent journey over Mamore Gap.
+“So we have a bit of a hill to climb to get there,” was my only introduction to our imminent journey over Mamore Gap in Donegal.
 We were headed to my friend’s country home town for some boozy birthday celebrations, but having just arrived in Ireland I was still getting my bearings and had no idea in which direction we were driving.

 “Wow – you weren’t kidding about the hill,” I said as I surmised the road leading persistently up and over the saddle of two heather-covered mountains.

 But my friend didn’t slow the pace of the car as we struggled up the road.
 Sensing my mounting frustration at trying to snap pictures while we drove, he said with a bemused smile “Don’t worry, love.
 I think there’s a few spots to take pictures on the other side.”

 Although I actively try not to set expectations of a destination I visit, I inevitably have some sort of image in my mind for how a place will look.
 Although the image is often realistic (as it’s likely based on photographs and documentaries), sometimes it’s not accurate to the area I’m visiting.

 But when we drove over the saddleback at Mamore Gap, I saw just about everything I expected of Ireland: vast ocean, steep cliffs, heather-filled moors, rolling hills, country homes, grazing sheep, rustic agricultural scenery, and just about every shade of green to fill in the spaces.

 No picture truly did the views justice, but you get the idea.

 Here’s some more info about Mamore Gap, as part of the Wild Atlantic Way.

 “Who built this thing?” is apparently a common awe-inspired (yet stupid) tourist response to the Giant’s Causeway, located in Northern Ireland.
 But who was I to surmise the true stupidity of these people?
 Maybe this ancient geographical wonder does look man-made.